A Dynamic, Self-balancing k-d Tree: Introduction

 Deletion from a \emph{k}-d tree begins in a similar manner to, but is more complicated than, deletion from a 1-d binary search tree \cite{Drozdek}, \cite{Rocca} \cite{Weiss}.
 To delete a \emph{k}-dimensional tuple, the tree is searched recursively for that tuple, comparing the tuple's super key to the node's $x$:$y$:$z$, $y$:$z$:$x$, or $z$:$x$:$y$ super key at each level of the tree.
 If the search finds the tuple, the tuple is deleted from the tree as one of three cases: (1) a leaf node with no children, (2) a node with one child, and (3) a node with two children.
 After deletion of the node, the height is computed at each node along the return path to the root of the tree as the recursion unwinds, and the balance is checked at each node to determine whether rebalancing is required at that node.

 The first case is deletion of a leaf node that has no children.
-The node is removed from the tree.
+The leaf node is excised from the tree.
 Then the recursion unwinds, with computation of the height and potential rebalancing at each node along the return path to the root of the tree.

 The second case is deletion of a node that has one child.
 This case must be treated differently for a \emph{k}-d tree than for a 1-d tree.
 In a 1-d tree, a 1-child node is replaced by its only child.
 However, for a \emph{k}-d tree, replacing a 1-child node by its child violates the invariant of the subtree rooted at that child \cite{Drozdek} \cite{Rocca}.
 A 1-child node, whose super key is $x$:$y$:$z$, has a child whose super key is $y$:$z$:$x$.
 So moving that child to the next higher level in the tree to replace its parent, as is done in a 1-d tree, would require that the child's super key be $x$:$y$:$z$ instead of $y$:$z$:$x$.